UNUM Disability Claim Denials Attorney

 Our Team of Lawyers Has Experience Helping Victims of Wrongful Claim Denials by Unum

 Have you been denied by Unum?
 Or were you denied under a policy one of the Unum companies took over?
 You are not alone.
 And you don’t have to fight them alone.
-Let the team at Eric Buchanan and Associates help fight Unum, Paul Revere, Provident, or any of their related companies, and let us help you get the benefits you deserve.
-At Eric Buchanan and Associates, our Disability Claim Denials Attorneys have a long history of helping people whose claims were wrongfully denied by one of the Unum companies, and we are very familiar with how the Unum companies operate, and how they save money by denying claims we think are valid.
+Let our team at Eric Buchanan and Associates help fight Unum, Paul Revere, Provident, or any of their related companies, and let us help you get the benefits you deserve.
+An Erisa benefits lawyer has a long history of helping people whose claims were wrongfully denied by one of the Unum companies, and we are very familiar with how the Unum companies operate, and how they save money by denying claims we think are valid.

 The Unum Group is the parent company of several insurance companies including Paul Revere, Provident, Unum Life, and others.
 The Unum Group’s predecessor companies have a long history in the disability business.
 Unfortunately, in the last 20 years or so, the Unum companies have become much more focused on saving money by “managing” claims and not on paying claims.
 While some of that history is public knowledge, new information shows that they are still doing some of the same things that lead them to inappropriately deny many people’s valid claims.
 Because our firm has regularly sued the Unum companies on behalf of our clients, and regularly obtain information about Unum, Paul Revere, and Provident, that information helps us do a great job helping other people who have similar claims.

 There is a 20-Plus Year History of Unum Companies’ Efforts to Save Money by “Managing Claims” Rather than Paying All Deserving Claims.